hamishmack1/hems/README.md

     4. Four day (rolling horizon)
 3. For all visualisations include battery flow and ToU tariffs.
 3. Add battery SOC to training data.
-4. Add a control loop to optimisation routine 2.
+4. Add a control loop/policy to optimisation routine 2.
     1. Satisfy power balance equation.
     2. State of system needs to be carried between days.
 Feed current battery SOC to next time step.